secwexen/secwexen/README.md

 **License:** [GNU GPL v3.0](https://www.gnu.org/licenses/gpl-3.0.html)

-> ⚠️ Authorized Use Only — Run exclusively in controlled, authorized environments
+> ⚠️ For Authorized Use Only — Operate exclusively in controlled, authorized environments

 **Contribute:** The repository is currently private, so direct PRs aren't possible.
 To get notified when access opens, **[follow the my GitHub profile](#)**.